Discover the Dos and Don’ts of Hawaii: Your Perfect Guide for a Flawless Trip

 Don’t Forget to Check Beach Safety

 Not every beach is going to be suitable for every water activity.
-Some beaches might be better for surfing or boating, while others are better for swimming, and some might be closed altogether for safety reasons.
-You can find active beach alerts online for some of the most popular shores of Kauai, Oahu, Maui, and Hawaii (The Big Island), for instance.
-These notifications will alert you about the beach, shores, and weather conditions in real-time and tell you if there are hazardous conditions, and if it’s safe to go.
+Some beaches might be better for surfing or boating, others for swimming, and some might be closed altogether for safety reasons.
+For instance, you can find active beach alerts online for some of the most popular shores of Kauai, Oahu, Maui, and Hawaii (The Big Island).
+These notifications will alert you about the beach, shores, and weather conditions in real time and tell you if there are hazardous conditions and if it’s safe to go.

 Don’t Leave Trash Behind

-Anytime you’re out, be responsible and keep the island clean.
+Anytime you’re out, be responsible and keep the island clean (NOAA).
 Make sure you toss your trash into the bins when out on the beach or taking a stroll.
-When hiking, keep the trash with you until you can get rid of it appropriately.
+Keep the trash with you when hiking until you can get rid of it appropriately.

 There are a lot more things to do in Hawaii than things you shouldn’t do.
 The natural beauty and landscape of the 50th state is a piece of heaven on earth.
 Just as you would when taking any other trip, make sure you’re in contact with someone back home and keep them updated that you’re safe.
 On a final note, don’t wait to book your trip and enjoy the Aloha spirit.